 Exercise for the body and the mind!
-Our Center houses a Multi-Purpose room that can be used by all of our classrooms for gross motor development on a much grander scale than can be done in the classrooms.
+Our school houses a Multi-Purpose room that can be used by all of our classrooms for gross motor development on a much grander scale than can be done in the classrooms.
 Our Multi-Purpose room is great for those rainy days when the kids can’t get outside.
 Because our Multi-Purpose room has rubberized flooring and floor drains, indoor water play can be enjoyed throughout the year!

 Our Multi-Purpose room is also equipped with a Karaoke machine and sound system for music related activities.

 Music is a very important part of our curriculum in the classroom, during visits to the theatre and in our Multi-Purpose room.